JHU-PL-Lab/www-fpse/coding.md

 opam update
 ```

 to make sure your `opam` is aware of all the latest versions of OCaml and its packages.
-Then you will install the latest version of the OCaml compiler:
+Next you need install the latest version of the OCaml compiler:

 ```
 opam switch create 5.5.0
 ```

 You may now be asked to reset your path with some instructions like "Run `eval $(opam env --switch=5.5.0)` to update the current shell environment".
-If you get that message, then follow those instructions and copy/paste the command into the shell (if you are on a Mac you may be using `zsh`; replace the `$(...)` with back-quotes `` `...` ``).
+If you get that message, follow those instructions and copy/paste the command into the shell (if you are on a Mac you may be using `zsh`; replace the `$(...)` with back-quotes `` `...` ``).

-If you already have an earlier version of OCaml installed via `opam`, then start at `opam switch create 5.5.0`.
+If you already have an earlier version of OCaml installed via `opam`, start at the `opam update` command above.

 ### Required `opam` packages